Lesson 2: Who Owns Copyright in a Work?

 Different countries might have different legal tests to determine whether you and your friend are joint authors/creators and therefore joint owners of the copyright.
 In Canada, for example, you are likely be considered joint authors/creators because you both had the intention of writing the book together and, therefore, you would likely jointly own the copyright.
 You may want to have a co-authorship agreement to address what rights each of you will have in the future, especially if you each decide you want to do different things with the book once you have finished it.

-Or else one of you might assign (transfer) her rights to the other so that only one author/creator would be the copyright owner.
-The assignment ought to be in writing since, in most countries, an assignment is required to be in writing and signed.
-An assignment can be given for the entire bundle of copyright rights or limited to a specific activity (ex. right to publish or right to translate).
-It can also be a world-wide grant or limited to a specific jurisdiction or jurisdictions.
+Or, one of you might assign (transfer) their rights to the other so that only one author/creator would be the copyright owner.
+The assignment ought to be in writing, since, in most countries, an assignment is required to be in writing and signed.
+An assignment can be given for the entire bundle of copyright rights or limited to a specific activity (for example, the right to publish or the right to translate).
+It can also be a worldwide grant or limited to a specific jurisdiction or jurisdictions.

 Scenario 3: Owning a Painting

 You have just bought a painting by a local artist.
 You love the painting and want to share it with your friends.
 You would like to take a photograph and post it on your Facebook page.
 You wonder whether you can do this.

 When you buy a painting, you own the physical object and can exercise your property rights over the tangible object.
 You can destroy the painting, lend it to a friend, hide it in a closet or display it.
 However, while you own the physical object and can display it and so forth, you do not have any rights over the creative expression that appears on the canvas.
 Therefore, you cannot make copies of the painting such as by photographing it, copying it by hand or allowing others to copy it or photograph it, unless your actions are permitted by law (as we will discuss later), or you have explicit permission from the copyright owner to do so.

 Scenario 4: Reselling a Painting